Technology Tales

 30th January 2015

 Following a recent family death, I have ended up with the laptop belonging to the deceased and, since it has been offline most of its life, I set to getting it updated.
-The McAfee security suite was straightforward enough but trying Windows Update produced errors suggesting that it was not working that a system restart was needed.
-Doing that did nothing so a little further investigation was needed.
+The McAfee security suite was straightforward enough but trying Windows Update produced errors suggesting that it was not working and that a system restart was needed.
+Doing that did nothing, so a little further investigation was needed.

 A little more freedom